ignc-research/arena-rosnav/docs/DRL-Training.md

 python run_agent.py --load DRL_LOCAL_PLANNER_2021_03_22__19_33 -s obstacle_map1_obs20
 ```
 **Notes**:
-- Make sure that drl mode is activated in *Parameter.yaml* (*../arena-rosnav/arena_bringup/launch*)
+- Make sure that drl mode is activated in ```plan_fsm_param.yaml``` (*../arena-rosnav/arena_bringup/launch/plan_fsm_param.yaml*)
-- Make sure that the simulation speed doesn't overlap the agent's calculation time for an action (an obvious indicator: same action gets published multiple times successively)
+- Make sure that the simulation speed doesn't overlap the agent's calculation time for an action (an obvious indicator: same action gets published multiple times successively and thus the agent moves unreasonably)
-- If your agent was trained with normalized observations it's necessary to provide the vec_normalize.pkl
+- If your agent was trained with normalized observations, it's necessary to provide the *vec_normalize.pkl*

-#### Important Directories
+### Important Directories

 |Path|Description|
 |-----|-----|